 It just gets the basics right.
 We cook the spicy chorizo and big, big chunks of potato ‘til they’re tender and hot, and then layer in super fluffy scrambled eggs, creamy avocado, fresh cilantro, pungent red onions, and loads of salsa.
 A generous pile of Monterey Jack cheese, and we pop the whole thing in the oven for a few minutes — so the cheese is melty and the tortilla is lightly crunchy.
 (Except in the folds, where it sops up all the salsa.)

 Breakfast burritos are the perfect hearty meal any day of the week, whenever you eat them: lunch, snicky-snack, dinner.
-They’re especially fantastic for feeding a crowd, like on a mountain getaway with friends or at a family beach rental.
-You can put out all the ingredients and let folks build their own burritos assembly-line style — because, ultimately, the best breakfast burrito is always the one you make yourself.
+They’re especially fantastic for feeding a family.
+You can put out all the ingredients and let everyone build their own burritos assembly-line style — because, ultimately, the best breakfast burrito is always the one you make yourself.

 Tip: Meal preppers, the breakfast burrito is your friend.
 You can make a batch sans salsa, wrap the burritos individually in parchment, and freeze them in a plastic bag for future busy mornings.
 Warm them up in the toaster oven, and you’re out the door, fortification in hand!

 1 large russet potato, peeled and cut into ⅓-inch dice